justinrgarrard/world-of-naevis.net/docs/more/archetypes/rogue_delver.md

 # Rogue: Delver

-_The ideal adventurer, delvers are rogues that have mastered a broad array of talents for exploring deadly dungeons.
-They are experts in the use of scrolls, tools, and other artifice._
+_The archetypical adventurer, delvers are rogues that have mastered a broad array of talents for exploring deadly dungeons.
+They are experts in the use of scrolls, tools, and languages._

 #### Clever Hands
 Starting at 3rd level, you can use the bonus action granted by your Cunning Action to drink a potion, shove a creature, or take the **Use an Object** action.

 #### Savvy
 At 3rd level, you gain proficiency with one tool, language, and skill of your choice.
-Additionally, you can use any spell scroll of a level equal to or less than your proficiency bonus, as though it were of a spell you could cast.
+Additionally, you can use any spell scroll of a level equal to or less than your proficiency bonus.
 Your spellcasting modifier is Charisma where applicable.

 #### Uncanny Luck